 In pulling out from the Halifax platform, the next stop scheduled was the Millersburg station of the Northern Central at the intersection with the Lykens Valley Railroad.
 This particular section of track wound its way along the shores of the river directly between the Wiconisco Canal and the Halifax-Millersburg road.
 The several mile journey would normally have been quickly completed, as the track here kept a consistent grade and relatively straight path.

 However, along this straight section of track, disaster struck.
-The axle beneath the mail and baggage car failed, sending the remaining cars behind the failure from the track.
-Wooden passenger cars were thrust onto the ground beside the track, rolling and splintering as a result, leaving the train as “a complete wreck.”5
+The axle beneath the mail and baggage car failed, sending the remaining cars behind the failure tumbling from the track.
+Wooden passenger cars were thrust onto the ground, rolling and splintering as a result, leaving the train as “a complete wreck.”5